The Simpson – Reed Trail

 Length 0.9 mi · Climbing 20 ft

 Although it's a nice trail, it's a little surprising how different it is from all the other trails in the park.
 In contrast to the open, cathedral-like appearance of Stout Grove or the Boy Scout Tree Trail, the Simpson-Reed Trail has an unusually dense, jungle-like look, with greenery covering almost every available surface.
 In addition, for a lowland redwood grove, the Simpson-Reed area has an unusually large number of different kinds of plants.
-There are, of course, lots of big redwoods, although except for one monster tree they don't compare with the redwoods along Howland Hill Road.
+There are, of course, lots of big redwoods, although except for one monster tree they don't seem to be quite as big as the redwoods along Howland Hill Road.
 Underneath the redwoods is a layer of hemlock trees so encrusted in moss and lichens that it's amazing they can survive (the redwoods don't have this problem because they shed their bark).
 It's these hemlocks that really give this grove its distinctive look.
 Underneath the hemlocks are small maple trees with brilliant green foliage, a common sight near streams.
 Finally, the ground is covered with a dense layer of sword ferns, and underneath those are abundant, clover-like redwood sorrel.

 Hidden in the woods just a few yards further up Walker Road from the Simpson-Reed Trail is a short, unmarked path with the same excessive jungle-like lushness.
 There are lichens hanging from tree branches, foliage everywhere, and some pretty impressive trees.
 But the meandering, little-visited track through Metcalf Grove feels more wild than the wide gravel path of Simpson-Reed (although sometimes it's surprising how many people find their way here).
 There are also some nice views of the little creek, and a few paths have been worn by people going down to the gravel-lined creekbed.